shalk/cloudview_deploy/readme.md

 #Deploy_CloudView#

-The project can relief the deloyment of CloudView which is a virtualization management software.
+The project can relief the deployment of CloudView which is a virtualization management software.

 安装准备
 =============